tidwall/tidwall/README.md

 ### About me

-I'm an independent programmer, not affiliated with any company or organization.
-My research is mostly focued around spatial, geolocation, and data structures.
+I'm an independent programmer mostly focued on spatial, geolocation, and data structures.

 ### Contributing to my software